 Well, it’s official: B&M finally introduces its first limited edition model designed exclusively for their U.S. customers.
-Destined to be sold -again: exclusively- through Turneau, one of the largest luxury watch retailers in the United States, the new Baume & Mercier Capeland Tourneau Limited Edition (Ref.
-MOA10088 aka 10088) automatic wristwatch will be produced in a limited party of just 250 pieces.
-And it will be quite expensive, too.
+Destined to be sold -again: exclusively- through Turneau, one of the largest luxury retailers in the United States, the automatic Baume & Mercier Capeland Tourneau Limited Edition (Ref.
+MOA10088 aka 10088) will be produced in a limited party of just 250 pieces.
+And it will be expensive, too.

 Launched back in 2011, the Baume & Mercier Capeland Collection was updated earlier this year with a new movement and a couple of new dials.
-Also manufactured by the Swiss ebauche maker LaJoux-Perret, the brand’s longstanding partner, the new LJP Caliber 3513 sports a very similar basic design and, too, features a nicely executed flyback chronograph complication.
-As far as finish is concerned, the mechanism features the usual skeletonized oscillating weight with a set of vertical and diagonal Geneva stripes on the rotor and quarter plate respectively, as well as the usual perlage and something that looks like sandblasting on other visible surfaces.
-Polished and blued screw heads finish the picture of a caliber that I wouldn’t be embarrassed to show-off via the rear sapphire crystal.
+Also manufactured by LaJoux-Perret, the brand’s longstanding partner, the new LJP Caliber 3513 sports a similar general exterior and, too, features a nicely executed flyback chronograph complication.
+As far as finish is concerned, the mechanism features the usual skeletonized oscillating weight with a set of vertical and diagonal Geneva stripes on the rotor and quarter plate respectively, as well as the usual circular graining and something that looks like sandblasting on other visible surfaces.
+Polished and blued screw heads finish the picture of a caliber that I wouldn’t be embarrassed to show off via the rear sapphire crystal.

-Just as the base model, the new Capeland Tourneau Limited Edition comes in a noticeably oversized stainless steel body that measures 44 millimeters in diameter, is 16.50 mm thick and may be considered by many as not the most comfortable choice to accompany classic formal attire.
-On the other hand, the watch harmonically combines the vintage-styled face with its inevitable italicized Arabic numerals and Breguet-type hands with classic-looking chronograph push-pieces and a very comfortable-looking setting crown.
-Some may even argue that the gadget tries to mimic the look and feel of pocket watch-based wristwatches from 1920s that were equipped with huge mechanisms and themselves were rather big.
+Just as the base model, the new Capeland Tourneau Limited Edition comes in a noticeably oversized stainless steel body that measures 44 millimeters in diameter, is 16.50 mm thick, and may be considered by many as not the most comfortable choice to accompany classic formal attire.
+On the other hand, it harmonically combines the vintage-styled face with its inevitable italicized Arabic numerals and Breguet-type hands with classic-looking chronograph push-pieces and a comfortable-looking setting crown.
+Some may even argue that the gadget tries to mimic the look and feel of pocket watch-based wristwatches from the 1920s that were equipped with huge mechanisms and themselves were rather big.

-Of course, thanks for its generously sized hands and a number of different scales on the dial (tachymeter, blue), sub-dials and even on the bezel flange (telemeter, black), the face of the watch looks kinda busy, but that’s how the chronos from the first half (or maybe even the first third) of the 20th century generally looked like.
+Of course, thanks for its generously sized hands and a number of different scales on the dial (tachymeter, blue), sub-dials, and even on the bezel flange (telemeter, black), the face looks kinda busy, but that’s how the chronos from the first half (or maybe even the first third) of the 20th century generally looked like.

-Again, the watch is legible enough to easily tell current time in broad daylight.
+Again, the Capeland Tourneau is legible enough to easily tell the current time in broad daylight.
 It wouldn’t be as impressive in total darkness, though, since the piece comes without even a trace of lume, neither on its hands nor on its hour markers (these are simply printed on the chapter ring.)

 Build Quality: 5/5